|Home English Facebook Donate|

 The Book of Mormon in Moroni 7:16 seems to indicate that everything that invites people to do good is from Christ:

 For the most part, religions try to serve God and do good things such as inspiring people to give to others, run soup kitchens, preach the golden rule, etc. Does it not sound somewhat harsh to label every religion at that time an abomination and every religious leader corrupt?
 At that time, Sidney Rigdon was a protestant minister.
 Was he corrupt as well as every other religious leader at the time or even today?

 According to Joseph, God said that all the other churches were wrong.
 As LDS members, we even admit that the other churches aren't all wrong but have elements of the truth e.g. Baptists got baptism by emersion right but missed other things.
 This seems a bit extreme to simply label all churches wrong and that all their leaders are corrupt.
 It's perhaps one thing to say that the other churches are mistaken on some things but to label them an abomination doesn't sound very Christlike or Godlike.

 This simply doesn't sound like something a wise, kind, Father in Heaven would say, does it?
 Yet, it is exactly what Joseph alleged God said.

-We regret that we could not find this issue discussed in sufficient detail in any church publication or web site.
+We regret that we could not find all of the First Vision issues discussed in sufficient detail in any church publication or web site.
 However we did find various LDS apologetic responses and Ensign articles.

 From LDS apologist Jeff Lindsay's web site